-If you want your store and products to show up when someone clicks “shop” on the Google menu, this plugin will let you do it.
+If you want your store and products to appear when someone clicks “shop” on the Google menu, this plugin will let you do it.
 It’s designed to plug your site into the feed, so your products will always be up to date.

-If you’re in ecommerce, email marketing is one of your best marketing tools.
+Email marketing is one of your best marketing tools if you’re in eCommerce.
 OptinMonster makes it easy to build your email list faster, so you can reach more people with your newsletters and promotions.

-AISEO or All in One SEO is an SEO plugin built specifically for WooCommerce.
-Even if you’re running another SEO plugin like Yoast (also brilliant!) this integrates better with the ecommerce part of your site, so you can get better results.
+AISEO, or All in One SEO, is an SEO plugin explicitly built for WooCommerce.
+Even if you’re running another SEO plugin like Yoast (also brilliant!), this integrates better with the eCommerce part of your site to get better results.

-PushEngage is another smart marketing plugin for WooCommerce.
-This one sends push notifications to your users, so they always know what’s on sale on your site.
-Quick and easy to set up and use, and a great way to keep your customers engaged and coming back to your site.
+PushEngage is another intelligent marketing plugin for WooCommerce.
+This one sends push notifications to your users so they always know what’s on sale on your site.
+Quick and easy to set up and use, a great way to keep your customers engaged and coming back to your site.

-The native WordPress site search function is okay, but when you’re talking about ecommerce, okay is not good enough.
-SearchWP is an advanced search plugin that will help your customers to find exactly the right products quickly and easily.
+The native WordPress site search function is okay, but when you’re talking about eCommerce, okay is not good enough.
+SearchWP is an advanced search plugin that will help your customers find the right products quickly and easily.

 Affiliate programs are one of the best ways to market any website, hands down.
-Easy Affiliates makes it simple to set up and automate an affiliate program for your site so that you can get a horde of people marketing your site for a small commission.
+Easy Affiliates makes it simple to set up and automate an affiliate program for your site to get a horde of people selling it for a small commission.
 It’s the ultimate marketing machine!

 A plugin that allows you to take pre-orders for products on your WooCommerce sites.
-Great for products that are still in development, books that you will be publishing soon, or early registration for courses or seminars.
+Great for products that are still in development, books that you will publish soon, or early registration for courses or seminars.

 Deposits for WooCommerce is a clever plugin that processes partial payments for purchases.
-Perfect for sites that sell custom items, where you want to get a deposit before you start making the order.
+Perfect for sites that sell custom items, where you want to get a deposit before making the order.

 A quick and easy way to set the minimum and maximum order quantities for any product in your store.
-Great for enforcing maximum per customer orders when you’re having a sale or ensuring that customers meet your minimum order requirements.
+Great for enforcing top per-customer orders when you’re having a sale or ensuring that customers meet your minimum order requirements.

 Choosing Plugins for Your WooCommerce Store

 Chances are, you saw at least a few plugins in the list we mentioned that you thought were exciting.
 But it can be hard to figure out which plugins you need.
-There are thousands of WordPress and WooCommerce plugins out there.
-Some are great, but others are useless or even dangerous.
-There are a few ways to figure out what kind of plugins you actually need:
+There are thousands of WordPress and WooCommerce plugins out there, and some are great, but others are useless or even dangerous.
+There are a few ways to figure out what kind of plugins you need:

-- Visit other websites, and look at features you love but that you don’t currently offer – search for plugins that offer those features.
+- Visit other websites, and look at features you love but don’t currently offer – search for plugins that provide those features.